 Governor’s home district bucks mask mandate ban

 “Why would you not err on the side of caution?
-I know it may be a burden to some, but at the end of the day the goal is to keep our children out of the hospital,” Superintendent of Leon County Schools Rocky Hanna said.
+I know it may be a burden to some, but at the end of the day the goal is to keep our children out of the hospital,” said Superintendent of Leon County Schools Rocky Hanna.

 The Governor’s Office tells us it believes the district’s policy conflicts with the Department of Health’s rule, which puts the question of masking in the hands of parents.